-- (a) Companies Act 1985[3]

-- (b) Friendly Societies Act 1974[4]

-- (c) Friendly Societies Act 1992[5];

-- (d) Industrial and Provident Societies Acts 1965 to 1978[6]

-- (e) Building Societies Act 1986 [7]

-- (f) Charities Act 1993 [8]

-4. Information relating to any consultations or negotiations, or contemplated consultations or negotiations, in connection with any labour relations matter arising between the Authority or a Minister of the Crown and employees of, or office holders under, the Authority.

-5. Information in respect of which a claim to legal professional privilege could be maintained in legal proceedings.

-6. Information, which reveals that the Authority proposes -

-(a) to give under any enactment a notice under or by virtue of which requirements are imposed on a person; or
+- (a) Companies Act 1985[3] - (b) Friendly Societies Act 1974[4] - (c) Friendly Societies Act 1992[5]; - (d) Industrial and Provident Societies Acts 1965 to 1978[6] - (e) Building Societies Act 1986 [7] - (f) Charities Act 1993 [8] - 4.
+Information relating to any consultations or negotiations, or contemplated consultations or negotiations, in connection with any labour relations matter arising between the Authority or a Minister of the Crown and employees of, or office holders under, the Authority. - 5.
+Information in respect of which a claim to legal professional privilege could be maintained in legal proceedings. - 6.
+Information, which reveals that the Authority proposes - - (a) to give under any enactment a notice under or by virtue of which requirements are imposed on a person; or falls within any of categories 1 to 7 above is exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information.

-Part 4.2 Access to Information Procedure Rules

-(b) to make an order or direction under any enactment.

-7. Information relating to any action taken or to be taken in connection with the prevention, investigation or prosecution of crime.
+- (b) to make an order or direction under any enactment. - 7.
+Information relating to any action taken or to be taken in connection with the prevention, investigation or prosecution of crime.